Security clearance lawyer John Griffith explains Guideline G of the Adjudicative Guidelines for obtaining government

 - You’ve acknowledged your alcoholism or abuse, you’ve provided evidence of actions taken to overcome this problem, and you have established a pattern of abstinence (if alcohol dependent) or responsible use (if an alcohol abuser).

 These are just two of the mitigating circumstances.
 You can read all of them here.
 Mitigating circumstances helped one applicant obtain his security clearance recently.
 In a decision dated Jan.
 14, the government granted security clearance to an applicant who had previously received a Statement of Reasons that detailed the government’s concerns in granting clearance.

 The applicant had refused a chemical test in 2005 and been convicted of DUI in 2009.
 He attended counseling from September 2009 to January 2010.
 Since then, the applicant had experienced no other alcohol-related issues, and he had gone on to complete a master’s degree, according to information available on the Department of Defense website.

-In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four plus years.
+In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four-plus years.
 In addition to the maturation that comes with aging, he has had alcohol counseling.
 The applicant has demonstrated professionalism and diligence in his work for a defense contractor, while also pursuing a graduate degree.
 He owns his home and is now happily married to a supportive spouse.”

 These are the kinds of factors that should be considered when a security clearance applicant is issued a Statement of Reasons, Griffith says.

 “When a security clearance is a job requirement and you’ve been issued a Statement of Reasons, it’s a good idea to consult an attorney who specializes in this area,” he says.
 “A security clearance attorney can help you identify all of your mitigating circumstances so you have the best chance possible at getting clearance.”